Tale of two tribes in Dartmoor wild camping row

 Devon native Guy Singh-Watson, a farmer and creator of Riverford, an organic farm and UK-wide organic vegetable box delivery company, said he camped on Dartmoor on many occasions over the past 50 years and has never found “so much as a crisp packet left behind”.

-Mr Darwall’s decision to seek the court order had nothing to do with protecting Dartmoor, according to Mr Watson-Singh, who claimed that the hedge fund manager bought the land to “make even more money.”
+Mr Darwall’s decision to seek the court order had nothing to do with protecting Dartmoor, according to Mr Watson-Singh, who in his blog claimed that the hedge fund manager bought the land to “make even more money.”

 The Dartmoor National Park Authority (DNPA) has said it will “endorse” an apparent compromise - the “new permissive system” in which landowners would grant permission to the authority to allow the public to wild camp.